OI-wiki/i18n/docs/tools/editor/vscode.md

 ![vscode-3](images/vscode-3.png)

-Choose the path where G++ or Clang located in Compiler Path. re-check whether the path of compiler has been added to `PATH` environment variable of operating system if there is nothing to choose.
+Choose the path where G++ or Clang located in Compiler Path.
+Check again whether the path of compiler has been added to `PATH` environment variable if there is nothing to choose from.

 ### Configuring IntelliSense

 This section is talking about adjusting smart auto-completion of VS Code.

-If you are using Clang as compiler, remember to choose `clang-x64` instead of default `msvc-x64`, or for G++ compiler users, choose `gcc-x64`, to enable features like auto-completion.
-Otherwise you will encounter an error "Intellisense mode msvc-x64 is incompatible with compiler path".
+If you are using Clang or G++ as compiler, remember to choose `clang-x64` (`gcc-x64` for G++) instead of default `msvc-x64` to enable features like auto-completion.
+Otherwise you will encounter an error saying "Intellisense mode msvc-x64 is incompatible with compiler path".

 ![](images/vscode-4.png)